Adaline Couzins: Civil War nursing career

 In April 1861, shortly after the start of the American Civil War, Adaline volunteered to work with Dr. Charles Pope, a surgeon in St. Louis.
 Together, with other volunteers, they transported wounded soldiers from trains to the New House of Refuge Hospital, where Adaline helped by washing and bandaging the soldier's wounds.

 To continue her efforts in the war, Adaline joined the Ladies' Union Aid Society (LUAS) of St. Louis.
 Adaline worked closely with the society's president, Anna L. Clapp.
 She went on many missions to service and save soldiers while working with LUAS.
 Adaline was oftentimes sent out to battlefields to inspect their conditions and report the number of casualties, putting herself in great danger.
 Her volunteer efforts were not limited to her time on the battlefields though, as she began working on hospital ships under Dr. Simon Pollack, the chief surgeon for the Western Sanitary Commission, at the end of the American Civil War.
 These ships went all along the Mississippi River allowing her to tend to many soldiers in battle.

 Adaline was praised by the doctors she serviced during this time for her hard, selfless work.
-Although she was a reliable and consistent worker, she unfortunately, was not paid for her work.
+Although she was a reliable and consistent worker, she was not paid for her work.
 Adaline oftentimes even paid her own travel expenses so that she was able to provide her much needed services to the American soldiers.

 Injuries during the War

 In the winter of 1862, Adaline endured her first serious injury while working as a Civil War nurse.
 She suffered from serious frostbite after her and another LUAS member, Arethusa L. Forbes, went out to inspect the condition of a battlefield and report the number of casualties.
 Because of their efforts, hospital cars were sent to save those soldiers who were wounded but still alive.
 While Adaline recovered from the frostbite, Arethusa did not, and was unable to volunteer such services in the future.

 While working on a hospital ship in 1863, Adaline was once again injured.
-The ship she was on had stopped in Vicksburg, Mississippi to gather wounded soldiers to take back to St. Louis, and while she was there, Adaline was struck in the knee by minie-ball.
+The ship she was on had stopped in Vicksburg, Mississippi, to gather wounded soldiers to take back to St. Louis, and while she was there, Adaline was struck in the knee by minie-ball.
 Although her injury did not stop her from continuing her services as a nurse, it did cause her problems later in life.